jyotiyadav2508/childhood-memories-drf-api/README.md

      - This user story is achieved by the Profile model, allowing users to view profile images/avatars of other users.

-- Errors

-  1. As a **user** I can **view a nice 500 page in the API** so that **I can be informed whether the server or database is having an issue on a nice, user-friendly interface.**

-     - This user story is achieved by creating custom views to throw a 500 page in a readable format when the server or database is having an issue.

-  2. As a **user** I can **see a nice 404 page in the API** so that **I know if I have reached a webpage that does not exist on a more user-friendly interface.**

-     - This user story is achieved by creating custom views to throw a 404 page in a readable format when a link or page does not exist.

 - Searching